dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 description: "Changelog for the dbt Cloud application"
 ---

-## dbt Cloud v1.1.7 [TODO - enter date here]
+## dbt Cloud v1.1.7 [September 3, 2020]

-[TODO - enter release description here and curate release notes below]
+This release adds a Release Candidate for [dbt v0.18.0](migration-guide/upgrading-to-0-18-0) and includes bugfixes and improbements to the Cloud IDE and job scheduler.

 #### Enhancements
-- Change scheduler backoff behavior
+- Improve scheduler backoff behavior
 - Add dbt 0.18.0rc1
+- Add support for non-standard ssh ports in connection tunnels
+- Add support for closing the IDE filesystem context menu by clicking outside the menu

 #### Fixed
-- allows nonstandard ssh ports on tunneling
-- fix run trigger join
+- Fix for joining threads in run triggers
-- thread caching for s3 uploads
+- Fix thread caching for s3 uploads
-- Add handling for click outside of the new file menu for hiding

 #### Internal
-- disable thread session cache
+- Disable thread session cache
-- add ddtrace
+- Adds ddtrace
-- Fixing shell_plus in app pod
-- Fix illegible source maps in Rollbar
-- Update s3.py
-- enable botocore logging on credentials matching
+- Enable botocore logging for credentials matching
 - Increase protection against SSRF
-- Fix devcontainer shortcuts

 ## dbt Cloud v1.1.6 (August 20, 2020)